-10 CFR Part 50, Appendix E, Section IV Staff Review of Licensee Justification conditions and instrumentation in addition to onsite and offsite-monitoring.
-By June- 20, 2012, for nuclear power reactor- licensees, these action levels must- include hostile action that may adversely affect the nuclear power plant.
+10 CFR Part 50, Appendix E, Section IV Staff Review of Licensee Justification Strategy License Condition," from its Facility Operating License.
+This license condition requires CR-3 to maintain its SFP inventory makeup strategies as discussed above.
+B.1.
+The means to be used for determining the magnitude of, and for continually assessing the impact of, the release of radioactive materials shall be described, including emergency action levels that are to be used as criteria for determining the need for notification and participation of local and State agencies, the Commission, and other Federal agencies, and the emergency action levels that are to be used for determining when and what type of protective measures should be considered within and outside the site boundary to protect health and safety.
+The emergency action levels shall be based on in-plant conditions and instrumentation in addition to onsite and offsite-monitoring.
+By June-20, 2012, for nuclear power reactor-licensees, these action levels must include hostile action that may adversely affect the nuclear power plant.
 The initial emergency action levels shall be discussed and agreed on by the applicant or licensee and State and local governmental authorities, and approved by the NRC.
 Thereafter, emergency action levels shall be reviewed with the State and local governmental authorities on an annual basis.
+NEI 99-01 was found to be an acceptable method for development of EALs.
+No offsite protective actions are anticipated to be necessary, so classification above the alert level is no longer required, which is consistent with ISFSI facilities.
+Also refer to basis for 10 CFR Part 50, Appendix E, Section IV.1.
 C.1.
 The entire spectrum of emergency conditions that involve the alerting or activating of progressively larger segments of the total emergency organization shall be described.
-The communication steps to be taken to alert or activate emergency personnel under each class of emergency shall be described.
-Emergency action levels (based not only on onsite and offsite radiation monitoring information but also on readings from a number of sensors that indicate a potential emergency, such- as the pressure in containment and the- response of the Emergency Core Cooling- System) for notification of offsite agencies shall be described.
-The existence, but not the details, of a message authentication Containment parameters do not provide an indication of the conditions at a defueled facility and emergency core cooling systems are no longer required.
-Other indications, such as SFP level or temperature, can be used at sites where there is spent fuel in the SFPs.
-In the Statement of Considerations for the Final Rule for EP requirements for ISFSIs and for MRS facilities (60 FR 32430), the Commission responded to comments concerning a general emergency at an ISFSI and MRS, and concluded that, "an essential element of a General Emergency is that a release can be reasonably expected to exceed EPA Protective Action Guidelines exposure levels off site for more than the immediate site area." scheme shall be noted for such agencies.
-The emergency classes defined shall include: (1) notification of unusual events, (2) alert, (3) site area emergency, and- (4) general emergency of 10 CFR Part 50, Appendix E, IV.C.1.
-These classes are further discussed in NUREG-0654/FEMA- REP-1.
-The probability of a condition reaching the level above an emergency classification of Alert is very low.
-In the event of an accident at a defueled facility that meets the conditions for relaxation of EP requirements, there will be available time for event mitigation, and if necessary, implementation of offsite protective actions using a CEMP.
-NEI 99-01, "Development of Emergency Action levels for Non-Passive Reactors," (Revision 6) was found to be an acceptable method for development of EALs and was endorsed by the NRC in a letter dated March 28, 2013 (ADAMS Accession No. ML12346A463).
-No offsite protective actions are anticipated to be necessary, so classification above the Alert level is no longer required.
+The communication steps to be taken to alert or activate emergency personnel under Containment parameters do not provide an indication of the conditions at a defueled facility and emergency core cooling systems are no longer required.
+Other indications, such as SFP level or temperature, can be used at sites where there is spent fuel in the SFPs. each class of emergency shall be described.
+Emergency action levels (based not only on onsite and offsite radiation monitoring information but also on readings from a number of sensors In the SOC for the final rule for EP requirements for ISFSIs and for MRS facilities (60 FR 32430), the Commission responded to comments concerning a general emergency at an ISFSI and MRS, and concluded that, "an essential element of a that indicate a potential emergency, suchas the pressure in containment and the response of the Emergency Core Cooling-System) for notification of offsite agencies shall be described.
+The existence, but not the details, of a message authentication scheme shall be noted for such agencies.
+The emergency classes defined shall include: (1) notification of unusual events, (2) alert, (3) site area emergency, and (4) general emergency.
+These classes are further discussed in NUREG-0654/FEMA-REP-1.